 The Berlin Crisis had significant implications on the overall Cold War conflict:

-- NATO and Collective Security: The Berlin Crisis reinforced the solidarity between the United States and its Western European allies.
-The crisis led to the formation of the North Atlantic Treaty Organization (NATO) in 1949, a military alliance committed to collective defense.
+NATO and Collective Security: The Berlin Crisis drew the US more closely into its Western European allies’ bands.
+In 1949 the North Atlantic Treaty Organisation (NATO) was formed, an alliance devoted to collective defence.

 Conclusion